-A railroad preemption input (Preemptions 1 or 2) normally is open and when a contact closure is made, that input is recognized by the controller.
+A preemption input normally is open and when a contact closure is made, that input is recognized by the controller.
 Some railroads use a normally closed input and when it is open, that indicates that a railroad is preempting the controller.
 Agencies in the past had to create electrical relays to accommodate these rail preemption inputs.
-Setting this parameter to "ON" will eliminate the need for that additional cabinet relay wiring for Preemptions 1 or 2.
+Setting this parameter to "ON" will eliminate the need for that additional cabinet relay wiring.